T of C

 水調歌頭1

-The cipai called Shui Diao Ge Tou is probably best known today through the popular song by Teresa Teng (Deng Lijun) using the Su Dongpo lyrics.10
+The cipai called Shui Diao Ge Tou is probably best known today through a popular song using the Su Dongpo lyrics but composed in the 1980s.12 It has been sung by many popular singers, perhaps most notably Teresa Teng (Deng Lijun) and Faye Wong (Wang Fei).

 Preface (XII/358)